 It will be assumed that the default DiscTree method is selected.

-The module hlp_phr_module
+The module hlp_phr_module calls the disc_tree_phrase

-function which in turn calls the function dt_decide
+function which in turn calls the function dt_decide.

 The `break index' is a measure of how strongly a particular word is linked to the previous.
 The DiscTree phrasing prediction method takes each word and determines the break index.
 Possible values are 1, 2, 3 or 4.
 A break index of 1 indicates the two words are closely linked--such as the `the' and `hotel' in the example currently being used.
 A break index of 4 means that the words are very dissociated.
 These are usually (but not solely) the ending and beginning words of successive sentences.

-function returns the break index for each word.
+The dt_decide function returns the break index for each word.

 It looks at the type of preceding and succeeding words and uses a